fritszoe/os241/links.md

 * [How to compress the whole directory using xz and tar in Linux](https://www.cyberciti.biz/faq/compress-the-whole-directory-using-xz-and-tar/) --- How to compress directory using tar and xz
 * [Sorting list of hex values in Python] (https://stackoverflow.com/questions/66803093/sorting-list-of-hex-values-in-python) --- Sorting hex numbers in python
 * [malloc vs mmap in C] (https://stackoverflow.com/questions/1739296/malloc-vs-mmap-in-c) --- Explaining the difference between malloc and mmap which are surprisingly similiar
+* [Introduction to C](https://www.w3schools.com/c/c_intro.php) --- C is a general-purpose programming language created by Dennis Ritchie at the Bell Laboratories in 1972.
+It is a very popular language, despite being old.
+The main reason for its popularity is because it is a fundamental language in the field of computer science.
 <br>
 <hr>